jordannholmes/FinalProject/README.md

 - Tetracystis pampae

 ### R Script
-For the expected output of the R script, a csv table is created ........
+For the expected output of the R script, a csv table is created with the names of the Genus, Species.
+Trait data, chosen by the user, will be printed for each of the Genus, Species to complete the table.
+It is possible some Genus, Species will not have data reported for every desired traits.
+This will be denoted with 'NA'.

 NOTE: The Bash script and the R script are both found within Commands.sh.
 We have separated the Expected Output into two sections to specify the purposes of each.
+However, after the program has finished running, the expected output detailed in the R Script section will be the final product for the program.

 ## References
 Biolflor: Klotz, S., Kuhn, I., Durka, W. (2002) BIOLFLOR - Eine Datenbank zu biologi- € sch-okologischen Merkmalen zur Flora von Deutschland. € Schriftenreihe fur€ Vegetationskunde, 38, 1–333. https://www.ufz.de/biolflor/index.jsp